-With the now effective global lockdown due to the COVID-19 pandemic, the demand for video conferencing, virtual classrooms and collaboration tools such as Cisco Webex has grown exponentially.
-For example, Zoom has added 2.22 million additional users in 2020 which was more than the entire 2019.
-Google Classroom usage base has doubled to over 100 million.
+The global lockdowns brought on by the onset of the COVID-19 pandemic in 2020 brought with it a demand for video conferencing, virtual classrooms, and the use of collaboration tools to facilitate the work environment.
+At the height of the pandemic, Zoom added 2.22 million additional users in 2020 which was more than the entire 2019 while educational tools like Google Classroom saw their user base double to over 100 million.

 At the core of any strategic approaches by Caribbean governments should be the concept of “self-reliance”.
 This core objective should be at the heart of any national and/or regional strategic initiatives to mitigate risk in the domain of ICT.

 One of the primary collateral outcomes emerging from the COVID-19 pandemic has been the perceived “need” by individual governments to control the manufacture, distribution, and export of personal protection equipment (PPE).
 Demonstrated by EU laws concerning PPE & export laws, and US laws that were similar.
 Could this need to control resources, including ICT, spread to other areas of the economic and social activity that now may be considered strategically critical at a nation-state level?